-However, as most Indian liberal arts, social science and business applicants graduate with a 15 year (12+3) bachelor’s degree and the standard condition for North American universities is 16 (12+4) years of study, navigating this tricky scenario can be daunting for most.
+However, as most Indian liberal arts, social science and business applicants graduate with a 15-year (12+3) bachelor’s degree and the standard condition for North American universities is 16 (12+4) years of study, navigating this tricky scenario can be daunting for most.
 At this stage, an applicant who does not know of the options available might give up on his dream of seeking a postgraduate degree in the US.

 Our experience states that North American universities acknowledge this situation and have set up systems to allow Indian students to apply to their programmes.
-Reputed institutions like Columbia University, Carnegie Mellon University and Northwestern University, among others, accept a three-year bachelor’s degree for certain programmes under specific conditions.
+Reputed institutions such as Columbia University, Carnegie Mellon University and Northwestern University, among others, accept a three-year bachelor’s degree for certain programmes under specific conditions.
 The programme criteria and details can usually be found on the university websites under admissions requirements.